MohamedNasser8/Cafe-Management-System/README.md

 <li>

 ```
-Open src folder then main then java folder then .
+Open src folder then main then java folder then CafeManagementSystemApplication.java.
 ```
 </li>

 <li>

 ```
-ng serve
+Run the CafeManagementSystemApplication class.
 ```
 </li>